 The 361 recovery is a gift to survivors from a survivor.
 By helping others, it gives my story value – otherwise what was the point of learning all those lessons?

 I survived for a reason.

 Back in my second show, a friend in the audience said afterwards, ‘You are the sort of woman who comes out of hell carrying water for everyone else.’
 That sums me up.”

 This story was submitted to Love What Matters by Alice Smith.
 She is a is a teacher, grief practitioner, writer and mother.
 Her first show, written and toured when she had severe PTSD, was recommended by the Sunday Times for its ‘unique portrayal of domestic abuse’ at Edinburgh Fringe Festival in 2015.
 In 2020, Alice is currently launching a uk based national survivor network with a fellow survivor – Life support.
-You can follow her journey on Instagram, blog, website, and podcast.
+You can follow her journey on Instagram and blog.